 Sherwood in Cayuga County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Abolition & Underground RR • Civil Rights • Industry & Commerce.
-A significant historical year for this entry is 1885.
+This historical marker is listed in this topic list: Settlements & Settlers.
+A significant historical year for this entry is 1804.

 Location.
-42° 45.67′ N, 76° 37.275′ W. Marker is in Sherwood, New York, in Cayuga County.
-Marker is at the intersection of New York State Route 34B and Sherwood Road (County Route 42B), on the left when traveling south on State Route 34B.
+42° 45.674′ N, 76° 37.282′ W. Marker is in Sherwood, New York, in Cayuga County.
+Marker is at the intersection of Route 34B and Sherwood Road (County Route 42B), on the left when traveling south on Route 34B.
 Touch for map.
-Marker is at or near this postal address: 2956 NY-34B, Aurora NY 13026, United States of America.
+Marker is in this post office area: Aurora NY 13026, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Emily Howland (about 500 feet away, measured in a direct line); Waring Place (approx. 3.2 miles away); Town of Scipio (approx. 3½ miles away); Indian Fields (approx. 3.9 miles away); 1st Courthouse Birthplace of Theodore Ledyard Cuyler (approx. 4.1 miles away); Glen Park 1852 (approx. 4.1 miles away); Patrick Tavern (approx. 4.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Howland Store (a few steps from this marker); Howland Stone Store Museum (a few steps from this marker); Emily Howland (about 500 feet away, measured in a direct line); Early Newspaper (approx. 1.4 miles away); Eliza Mosher (approx. 2.6 miles away); Waring Place (approx. 3.2 miles away); Town of Scipio (approx. 3˝ miles away); Indian Fields (approx. 3.9 miles away).
+Touch for a list and map of all markers in Sherwood.

 Credits.
-This page was last revised on May 3, 2021.
+This page was last revised on May 23, 2021.
 It was originally submitted on May 2, 2021, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 26 times since then.
-Photos: 1, 2, 3. submitted on May 2, 2021, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.
+This page has been viewed 40 times since then.
+Photos: 1. submitted on May 2, 2021, by Steve Stoessel of Niskayuna, New York.
+2. submitted on May 20, 2021, by Jackie Dickinson of Poplar Ridge, New York. • Bill Pfingsten was the editor who published this page.